alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/publish_and_manage_data.md

 Central government, local authorities and public bodies can publish on data.gov.uk.

 Data.gov.uk does not host datasets.
-Instead, you must first publish the dataset (or supporting document) on your organisation’s website or on GOV.UK.
+Instead, you must first publish the dataset (or supporting document) on your organisation’s website, on GOV.UK or on your service's own hosting.

 You can then add the dataset to data.gov.uk, which will display a description and a link to the dataset.